9/11 advance-knowledge conspiracy theories: Al-Qaeda investigations

 According to Senator Bob Graham, who was chairman of the Senate Intelligence Committee from June 2001 through the buildup to the Iraq war, "Two of the September 11, 2001, hijackers had a support network in the United States that included agents of the Saudi government, and the Bush administration and FBI blocked a congressional investigation into that relationship," as reported by the Miami Herald.
 And in Graham's book, Intelligence Matters, he makes clear that some details of that financial support from Saudi Arabia were in the 27 pages of the congressional inquiry's final report that were blocked from release by the administration, despite the pleas of leaders of both parties on the House and Senate intelligence committees."
-In March 2012 as part of a lawsuit by 9/11 victims families Graham and another former U.S. Senator Bob Kerrey said in affidavits that they were certain there were direct links between the Saudi government and the attacks.
+In March 2012, as part of a lawsuit by 9/11 victims' families, Graham and another former U.S. Senator Bob Kerrey said in affidavits that they were certain there were direct links between the Saudi government and the attacks.

 There have also been allegations that the hijackers' preparations may have been given assistance by U.S. intelligence.
 According to CBS News, "two of the Sept.
 11 hijackers who lived in San Diego in 2000 rented a room from a man who reportedly worked as an undercover FBI informant... the FBI informant prayed with them and even helped one open a bank account."
 Doubts have been raised about the speed with which the hijackers were identified, leading to suggestions that the FBI already had the names of the hijackers in advance.
-In his book Against All Enemies, Richard Clarke said that at 9:59 am on September 11, which is the time when WTC2 collapsed and 8 minutes before NORAD even knew Flight 93 had been hijacked, the FBI already had a list of the 19 alleged hijackers.
-A former high-level intelligence official said that "Whatever trail was left was left deliberately—for the F.B.I. to chase."
+In his book Against All Enemies, Richard Clarke said that around 9:59 am on September 11, which is the time when WTC2 collapsed, that Al-Qaeda members had been identified on flight manifests A former high-level intelligence official said that "Whatever trail was left was left deliberately—for the F.B.I. to chase."